nelialanw/Group2_richman/README.md

 <br>Mortgage their properties in order to get cash, the mortgaged properties cannot charge rent from other players before unmortgaged, properties can be unmortgaged when the owner passes through starting point.
 ## Features/Functions
 ### Dice rolling
-Roll a dice in range of 1-6 randomly and return the number.
+A function returns the number of steps in range of 1-6 randomly.
-### Event triger
+### Event trigger
-Event and its effect will be store in csv file, and will be randomly drew and triger the effect when player stepped in the Chance/Destiny
+Event and its effect will be stored in .txt file, and will be randomly drew and trigger the effect when player stepped into the Chance/Destiny.
+Events in Macro-environment (feature): After 5 complete rounds of rolling dice, random events will happen to affect the macro-environment.
+For instance, earthquarkes to destroy the buildings, inflation to increase the price for everything, etc.
+Chance header: Stores the list of chances and effects (function) of Chance.
+Destiny header: Stores the list of Destinies and effects (function) of Destiny.
 ### Status storing
-Using structures to store the game status (i.e. name/cash of each players, property ownerships, etc)
+Using structures to store the game status (i.e. name/cash of each players, property ownerships, etc).
+Two types of variables to store players' status:
+#### Static
+Information like name, cash, position in map, rolling rounds in the game, sequence of rolling dice, etc, will be stored in a static array which are necessary information of each player.
+#### Dynamic
+Information like Property ownership, special tools ownership, etc. will be stored in dynamic arrays.
-### Saving/Loading game
+### Saving/Loading game (File I/O)
-Game status (i.e. name/cash of each players, property ownerships, etc) will outout to csv files when using safe function in the game, and can input the file before game start in order to load the pervious game
+Game status (i.e. name/cash of each players, property ownerships, etc) will outout to .txt files when using safe function in the game, and can input the file before game start in order to load the pervious game
 ### Rent/Interest calculation
 Calculate the rent/ interest need to pay by the player
 ### Display